-By highlighting their reading stats and popular topics, the video was completely personalized for the subscriber, encouraging them to stay with the Financial Times for another year of headlines.
+By highlighting their reading stats and popular topics, the video was completely personalised for the subscriber, encouraging them to stay with the Financial Times for another year of headlines.

 Best for: Simplifying a complex process

 Homebuying can be a complicated and confusing process, especially when it comes to mortgages.
-Luckily for Rocket Mortgage customers, a Personalized Video broke it down for them.
+Luckily for Rocket Mortgage customers, a Personalised Video broke it down for them.

 Using customer data, the company was able to calculate the home price each customer could afford as well as provide estimates for the monthly payments and closing costs.
 Even better, it was presented in a welcoming video that made it easy to take that next step.

 With a goal of encouraging customers to save for their future, BBVA developed their incredible “Future Self” campaign full of personalised details.

 Depending on who the recipient was, the name, pension plan information, and even visual and audio details changed.
 As a result, this personalised message from their “older selves” increased retirement savings by 78%.

 Best for: Loyalty

 ExxonMobil knew they needed to pull out all the stops to get their inactive members engaged again.
 In this Personalised Video example, relevant details about points and rewards combine with fantastical circus-themed visuals for a live-action video their members would be sure to remember.
 It’s not every day you get a personalised message from a crystal ball reader, after all.